Caio-Coldebella/Caio-Coldebella/README.md

  I had work as QA Intership on Instituto Eldorado, and actually I've been working in my Bachelor's Degree Final Project that is a GUI interface for multi-modal medical image viewing, where I use Python, numpy and Tkinter.

- I'm also studying React.js, Node.js, Express.js and Databases, using this tools to create personal projects and practicing with the aim of work with Back-end Development</p>
+ Currently working at ProFusion as a Software Engineer - Intern</p>

 ###

-<p align="left">Studying programming since 2019<br>I'm currently learning numpy/Tkinter </p>
+<p align="left">Studying programming since 2019 </p>

 ###